Cherreads

 Yuri nodded slowly.
 "That is much more irritatingly precise."

-Michael would have objected to flawed if it had not fit too well to bother denying.
+Michael would have objected to the flawed if it had not fit too well to bother denying.

 Conversations in the next ring thinned by degrees.
 An instructor who had been halfway through tearing apart someone's stance stopped and straightened slightly.
 Several scouts near the far fence adjusted almost in unison, not toward the rookies, but toward the transport lane.